Whoa. Stop the record player.

 If you’re not sure what a telephone opt-out entails, here’s a great example from #zerowaste blogger Shelbizlee:

-As you can see, opting out this way does take time – almost more time than our 3 steps to get rid of most junk mail in 5 minutes!
+As you can see, opting out this way does take time.

-Are you worried by the several catagories junk mail that CAN’T be stopped?
+Are you worried by the several categories of junk mail that CAN’T be stopped?

 Don’t worry.
 They are a small portion of junkmail overall.